localminimum/R-net/README.md

 ```

 # Note
 As a sanity check I trained the network with 3000 independent randomly sampled question-answering pairs.
-It took about 4 hours and a half for the model to get the gist of what's going on with the data.
+With my GTX 1080, it took about 4 hours and a half for the model to get the gist of what's going on with the data.
 With full dataset (90,000+ pairs) we are expecting longer time for convergence.

 Some sort of normalization method might help speed up convergence (though the authors of the original paper didn't mention anything about the normalization).